mrpedrobraga/star-engine-core/README.md

 # ❤️ Contributing

 You can contribute by opening issues, pull requests (for solving issues), proposals...
-You can also contribute by giving me money, with which I'll pay bills and be alive to make more things for Star Engine and other Star projects.
+You can also contribute by giving me money, with which I'll channel directly into funding Star Engine and other Star projects.

 <hr/>
-🔶 [Patreon not yet available]<br/>
 <a href='https://ko-fi.com/C0C4BRV1X' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi3.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>
 <hr/>
+<br><br><br>

 In another, stranger, way, you can also contributing by sharing what you've built with Star.